tiltonneena/MinWage-CrimeProject/README.md

       <img width="511" height="36" src="Images/pysc_subsetYears.jpg"/>
     </p>
     <p align="center">
-      <em>Python code used to create a subset of the Min Wage<br>dataset only including years 2001 to 2016.</em>
+      <em>Python code used to create a subset of the Min Wage<br>data set only including years 2001 to 2016.</em>
     </p>

     <p align="center">
       <img width="564" height="27" src="Images/pysc_merging.jpg"/>
     </p>
     <p align="center">
-      <em>Once both datasets were cleaned and wrangled,<br>the two were merged into one dataframe.</em>
+      <em>Once both data sets were cleaned and wrangled,<br>the two were merged into one data frame.</em>
     </p>

-2. After merging the datasets into one main dataframe, new variables were derived and exploratory analysis was performed to locate interesting relationships present in the data.
+2. After merging the data sets into one main data frame, new variables were derived and exploratory analysis was performed to locate interesting relationships present in the data.

     <p align="center">
       <img width="348" height="259" src="Images/pyviz_hist.jpg"/>